jefferydutra/EntityAndValueObjectBase/README.md

 EntityAndValueObjectBase
 ========================

-Contains base information for creating and validating entities and value objects
+Some of the base conepts/code of this project comes from the great book :  [Professional ASP.NET Design Patterns by : Scott Millett ](http://www.amazon.com/Professional-ASP-NET-Design-Patterns-Millett/dp/0470292784/ref=sr_1_8?ie=UTF8&qid=1398108813&sr=8-8&keywords=c%23+design+patterns)

 The main goal of the project is to give you a base when you are working with Domain Driven Design.

-The base class for Entities is EntityBase<iTd>.
+The base class for Entities is EntityBase<TId>.
+This class includes

 ```c#
     public abstract class EntityBase<TId>{